southworkscom/BotBuilder-Samples/Node/demo-ContosoFlowers/README.md

     .addAttachment(welcomeCard));
 ````

-Internally, the SDK will call session.preferredLocale() to get the users preferred locale and will then use that in a call to session.localizer.gettext() to map the message ID to its localized text string.
+Internally, the SDK will call `session.preferredLocale()` to get the users preferred locale and will then use that in a call to `session.localizer.gettext()` to map the message ID to its localized text string.
 There are times where you may need to manually call the localizer.

 ##### Using the SDK to manually localize text

-You can also localize content by using [session.gettext](https://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.session.html#gettext) which returns a localized string using the session's preferred locale.
+You can also localize content by using [session.gettext() method](https://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.session.html#gettext) which returns a localized string using the session's preferred locale.
 This same method also supports template strings, where placeholders are replaced with the other arguments passed to the method.
 E.g:

 ````JavaScript
 // bot/locale/en/checkout.json